chenyukunJoshHub/fileDroppa/README.md

 API:

 1. [config] - input parameter
-2. (filesUploaded)?:EventEmitter - function which will be called on successful files uploading
+2. (filesUpdated)?:EventEmitter - function which will be called on successful files uploading

 ##### fileDroppa